 Any parent may request information regarding the professional qualifications of classroom teachers and/or paraprofessionals.
+Requests must be submitted to a school leader in writing.
+Requests can take up to 5 business days.

 SEXUAL HEALTH EDUCATION

 A Parent or guardian of a student has the right to excuse their child from all or part of comprehensive sexual health education, HIV prevention education, and assessments related to that education through a passive consent ("opt-out") process.
 The Charter School does not require active parental consent ("opt-in") for comprehensive sexual health education and HIV prevention education.
 Parents and guardians may: